 Plan Platform-Specific Repurposing Formats

-Start by turning each core takeaway into a single, punchy micro-headline that signals value and intent.
-From there, pick a format per platform that matches native consumption patterns and aligns with one clear CTA—newsletter signup, site visit, comment, or share.
+Transform each core takeaway into a punchy micro-headline that conveys value and intent.
+Then, choose a format for each platform that fits how users typically consume content.
+Make sure it aligns with one clear call to action—like signing up for a newsletter, visiting the site, commenting, or sharing.
 This reduces creative friction and makes distribution decisions tactical, not creative.

 Side-by-side mapping of platforms to format, ideal length, best media type